What is aged inventory? How do you calculate aging stock? And, most importantly, how do you get rid of it?

 What is inventory aging analysis?

 An inventory aging analysis calculates how long inventory sits unsold in your warehouse.
-Brands can use this analysis to identify slower-moving SKUs, then implement strategies to increase inventory turnover and prevent those items from turning into costly dead stock.
+Brands use aging analysis reports to identify slow-moving products, then implement strategies to increase inventory turnover and prevent those items from turning into costly dead stock.

 Why is aged inventory bad?